Daylesford House: House

 The exterior of the house exhibits a plain style of Neoclassicism, based on Palladio, with some fussy French details.
 The house has an "H" plan, with a central block of three stories, and wings of two stories, constructed from yellowish Stanway limestone ashlars.

 The south front was originally the main entrance, with canted bays at either end, reached by a drive that swept past the main west front.
 The main front was originally to the west, at the centre of which is a projecting semicircular bay, with four Ionic pillars and French Neoclassical garland swags around the architrave, topped by a shallow dome with pointed Coade stone finial, and wings projecting to either side.
 The oriental-inspired dome predates the publication of architectural aquatints of Thomas Daniell and William Daniell in 1796, and the domes of Sezincote and Brighton Pavilion.
 The main entrance was moved to the east front in the 19th century, with the addition of a late 19th century extension with projecting Tuscan porch and portico, and a flat roof.

 The interior is decorated in a plain Classical style, with two fireplaces by Thomas Banks and one by John Bacon with Indian motifs.
 Hasting's original decoration scheme made frequent use of gold and crimson, and displayed his collection of oriental-style furniture.
 The main rooms face south and west, with views downhill over the park, and the services are located on the wood-shrouded northern side.
 A circular boudoir in the dome, facing west, was the main state bedroom, has a high domed ceiling, and a segmental bay.

-A curved curve stable block is located near the house.
+A curved stable block is located near the house.
+The house has been listed Grade I on the National Heritage List for England since 1960.

 Gardens

 Hastings also laid out the gardens and grounds, which were landscaped by John Davenport.
 To the west of the house is a lawn with views across a ha-ha to the park, and there are terraces to the south and east.
 The main formal approach was from Daylesford village to the south-west, through a park of approximately 120 ha, with many mature trees and areas of woodland, two lakes (one of which has an island, formerly the site of a decorative temple), and a walled kitchen garden.
 A garden of approximately 10 ha surrounds the house, with mainly 19th century planting.
+Some of the stonework in the grounds may be derived from the Grey Geese of Adlestrop, a collection of stones (possibly a Neolithic monument) found on the top of Adelstrop Hill nearby.
+The gardens are listed at Grade II* listed on the Register of Historic Parks and Gardens in 1986.
+A stable block and icehouse in the grounds have separate Grade II listings.